-During the trust administration process, the trustee must pay close attention to several important dates on the calendar.
+During the trust administration process, the trustee must pay close attention to several important dates or deadlines of a trust administration.
 Missing any of these trust administration deadlines could result in harm to the trust assets, increased fees or fines, or a delay in completing the implementation of the trust.
 The trustee may also expose himself to potential accusations of negligence or breaching an important duty.
 For these reasons, it is vital for the trustee to focus closely on the Orange County trust administration timeline.

-As part of the timeline that the trustee must abide by, the following are several key deadlines that the he must prepare for:
+As part of the timeline a trustee must meet several key deadlines of a trust administration:

 - Within 30 days of the date of death of the settlor of the trust, meet with an experienced trust attorney for guidance.

 - Obtain copies of financial statements for the three months before and after the death of the settlor as quickly as possible.

 - Within 30 days of the settlor’s death, obtain a tax identification number for the trust.

 - Within 30 days of the settlor’s death, file the original will with the appropriate probate court.

 - Within 9 months of the date of death of the decedent, determine whether or not to file any disclaimers.